 Any rule may be temporarily suspended by a two-thirds vote of all council members present, being not less than five votes of the council.

-E. Robert's Rules
+E. Rosenberg's Rules of Order

-To the extent these Rules do not address an issue of parliamentary procedure for legislative body meetings, Robert's Rules of Order (Newly Revised 11th edition)3 govern.
+To the extent these Rules do not address an issue of parliamentary procedure for legislative body meetings, Rosenberg's Rules of Order: Simple Parliamentary Procedures for the 21st Century shall apply.